mdh266/PECS/Documentation/README.md

 This software is designed to simulate the dynamics of the reactive interface between a semiconductor and electrolyte in a 2D.
-The nanowire is then considered to be axially symmetric in order to reduce the 3D nanowire to a 2D domain.
+The nanowire solar cell is then considered to be axially symmetric in order to reduce the 3D nanowire to a 2D domain.
 The interface of between the semiconductor and electrolyte make up a "half cell" of a
 <a href="https://en.wikipedia.org/wiki/Photoelectrochemical_cell">photoelectrochemical cell</a>.
-The main challenges in constructing a numerical algorithms that produces reliable simulations of PECs are due to the highly nonlinear nature of the semiconductor and electrolyte systems as well as the nonlinear coupling between the two systems at the interface.
+The main challenges in constructing numerical algorithms that produces reliable simulations of PECs are due to the highly nonlinear nature of the semiconductor and electrolyte systems as well as the nonlinear coupling between the two systems at the interface.
 In addition, the evolution problem under consideration is effectively multi-scale in the sense that the evolution